Technology-for-the-Poorest-Billion/2024-ideabatic-smirk/www/index.md

 # Project to miniaturise Smile by Ideabatic

 ## Introduction to project
 The SMile project is a project created by the startup Ideabatic.
 Their aim was to make a smaller and simplified version of their current well recieved SMILE, which we were tasked to design and prototype.
-We placed an emphasis on the modularity and repairability of it, focusing on ensuring the pack could be used for a day keeping the vaccines at 2-8 degrees for over [24 hours](ice_chamber_code_slash_maths.md)
+We placed an emphasis on the modularity and repairability of it, focusing on ensuring the pack could be used for a day keeping the vaccines at teh critical temperatures for over 24 hours

 Put project core ideas, and show out final outcomes (no reasons jsut the concepts) Put the core  SDGs it solves (in the ideabatic website) Image showcase
-The inner carousel was designed to be both modular and easily repairable.
-The foam allows for the expansion of the bottle once the water has frozen, and continues to hold it securely once the bottle begins to melt.
-The foam can be easily replaced, and is physically separated from the vaccines, so can be replaces with any scrap foam. (???) unsure about that last sentence.
-[IMAGES]

-The vaccine carrier was designed to be modular while still securely holding the vaccines.
-The butterfly wing shapes allows different types of vaccines to be fit securely regardless of the dimensions of the bottle, and is made of a durable rubber which can be easily swapped out.
-The proposed idea is to repurpose the same design, but combine them to make one section which can be attached together to form the carousel in both sections, while keeping the parts the same regardless of the size of the smile.
-This also allows for a storage compartment to be clipped on, gicing a small box where the clean needles and sanitary wipes can be carried without the original backpack
-(withholding review/deail until prints finish)

-The backpack added some comfort while carying, and allowed for important information to be written on the top, with added capacity for a biohazard box for the needles and syringes used.
-It was quite expensive and bulky though, and so we came up with the solution to

 ## Aims of the project
+Every day, thousands of vaccines are destroyed and rendered useless due to heat.
+The SMILE Vaccine carrier aims to solve this by emphasising the ease of use, limited scope for faliure, and comfort in carrying.The smile is used in long journeys which require hours of walking to get to small villages without the easy access to modern medicine.
+While the current box is fantastic for this use case, having such a large box that can last 5 days is not always suitable, especially not for shorter last mile journeys, where the majority of it will be done in a car.
+This is why we are aiming to bring all these features to a smaller, cheaper, and simpler version.
+The current [market options](market_research.md) do not have a big place in markets like this, and so the smaller Smile will help with transporting vaccines at a similar price point to the market iptions, while being specifically designed for this use case, and not a short trek down the road from a GP office.
-Talk more about the issies the project addresses and talk about how we accheived it.
+Talk more about the issues the project addresses and talk about how we accheived it.
 Modular straps, easily repairable, useful etc. etc]
 ### Market research